Myyscarlett/Analysis-of-User-Sentiment-in-Tinder-Reviews/README.md

-# Analysis of User Sentiment in Tinder Reviews
+# Text Analysis of User Sentiment in Tinder Reviews

 This repository contains the code and 2 pages report for text analysis in tinder reviews.
 The data is obtained from Kaggle: https://www.kaggle.com/datasets/shivkumarganesh/tinder-google-play-store-review/data